Taxi Apps in Thailand: A Complete Guide to Popular Choices, Fares, and Tips

 How much does it cost to withdraw money in Thailand with Wise?

-When you withdraw money with Wise at Thailand ATMs, enjoy free withdrawals for your first two transactions monthly (up to 30,000 JPY total).
-Subsequent withdrawals cost just 70 JPY each.
-Amounts exceeding 30,000 JPY monthly incur a 1.75% fee.
+When you withdraw money with Wise at Thailand ATMs, enjoy free withdrawals for any number of transactions monthly up to 25,000 JPY total.
+After the free allowance, withdrawals cost 100 JPY plus 1.75%.

 Is Wise better than using a credit card for cash withdrawals in Thailand?